 The criteria are coloured in the image gallery below by their rank: red = the criterion is met at a high rank; orange = medium; yellow = low; grey = data deficient.
 Because the currently adopted EBSAs are undergoing updates and revisions, some of the criteria ranks have been changed as a result of new research and information that has become available since the site was adopted in 2014.
-These changes are marked with a blue star.
-As proposed sites are scored against the EBSA criteria, they will be added here.
+These changes are marked with a star, coloured by the previous ranking.
+Where EBSA names have been changed, the previous name is in square brackets; new, proposed EBSAs are also indicated in square brackets].
 To view the full description of each site, see the next section below.

 Browse the criteria ranks of the BCLME EBSAs

 - Bentiaba [proposed] Bentiaba [proposed]

 - Cape Canyon and Associated Islands, Bays and Lagoon [Cape Canyon and Surrounds] Cape Canyon and Associated Islands, Bays and Lagoon [Cape Canyon and Surrounds]

 - Cape Point to Cape Agulhas [proposed] Cape Point to Cape Agulhas [proposed]